alexisbernt/loper-slam-dUNK/SERVER/ServerInitialNotes.md

 The original application is a simple SQL web server application.
 We will repurpose this application so that the database's tables store data about coaches, athletes, their messages, and the coaches' announcements.

+## SQL Server Hosting
+We will be using Microsoft's SQL Server Management Studio to host and manage the SQL server our project will interact with.